araichev/graph_dynamics/README.rst

 graph_dynamics
 ==============
-Python 2.7/Sage code for running graph dynamics simulations.
+Python 2.7/Sage code for running graph dynamics experiments.
-Provides functionality to iteratively change the vertex colors of a given graph under various update rules.
+This code provides functionality to update the vertex colors of a given graph under various update rules.

 Sage graph objects are used throughout.
 For more about Sage Graph objects, see the